ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/UJwkUiu5Bbo" frameborder="0" allowfullscreen></iframe>
 </div>

-In between the usual love and care put into every original with original artwork and storyboarding, the map also had plenty of lore within, containing myriad references to the world cup staff, unique dialogue and much more.
-Originally conceived by [Azer](https://osu.ppy.sh/users/2155578) and with finer details added by [mangomizer](https://osu.ppy.sh/users/1893718), the combined creativity of them both brought this osu! original a step forward and polished it into a fine piece of art, and Azer was kind enough to share some insight into how it was made:
+In between the usual love and care put into every song with original artwork and storyboarding, the visuals also presented plenty of lore to discover through dialogue and other small details.
+With an original conception by [Azer](https://osu.ppy.sh/users/2155578) and finer additions by [mangomizer](https://osu.ppy.sh/users/1893718), the narrative strides from them both polished this osu! original into a fine piece of art.
+This time we've asked Azer to share some insight into how it was made:

 <div class="news-chat-quote__text-container">